DigiBP/Team-Watermelons/README.md

 # About helpica.ch ℹ️
-Helpica.ch is a start-up which aims to position itself as Switzerland’s leading cross-generational multi-sided platform that brings together people who cannot perform daily tasks on their own and seek for Helpies.
+helpica.ch is a start-up which aims to position itself as Switzerland’s leading cross-generational multi-sided platform that brings together people who cannot perform daily tasks on their own and seek for Helpies.
 Helpies are individuals (with a kind heart) who want to offer their support.
-This can be from simple routine tasks like grocery shopping to more challenging tasks like assembling furniture.
-Helpica.ch wants to create a network of verified Helpies to create a serving landscape where caregivers can find a trusted Helpie to support a beloved one at one finger click.
+This can be from simple routine tasks like grocery shopping to more challenging tasks like assembling furniture. helpica.ch wants to create a network of verified Helpies to create a serving landscape where caregivers can find a trusted Helpie to support a beloved one at one finger click.

 ![helpica](https://github.com/DigiBP/Team-Watermelons/assets/127504668/08933a63-031f-4c4e-9f80-953ab6d94be4)